-An initial plan for sustained glider sampling in the next ten years is provided by Testor et al. (2009 CWP) and shown schematically in Fig 5.
+An initial plan for sustained glider sampling in the next ten years is provided by [18] and shown schematically in Fig 5.
 The initial plan takes into account present glider demonstration projects, and plans by the expert glider groups.
 Here we ask where sustained glider deployments would add most value to the global observing system.

-An important shortcoming of the present ocean observing system is the lack of systematic boundary current observations (Imawaki et al., 2001, Send et al., 2009 CWP).
-Gliders have the potential to mitigate that problem, and indeed glider sampling in boundary currents is an important element of the initial plan for glider sampling (Testor et al., 2009 CWP).
+An important shortcoming of the present ocean observing system is the lack of systematic boundary current observations [19] and [20].
+Gliders have the potential to mitigate that problem, and indeed glider sampling in boundary currents is an important element of the initial plan for glider sampling [18].
 A historical record of western boundary current measurements comes from the World Ocean Circulation Experiment (WOCE), in which current meter arrays were maintained for about 2 years at 25°-30°N and 30°S at the western boundary of all five subtropical gyres.
 These arrays were accompanied by trans-oceanic hydrographic transects for global estimation of meridional transports of mass, heat, and freshwater.
 WOCE also initiated high-resolution XBT transects, crossing boundary currents and ocean interiors with boundary-to-boundary sampling.
-Most of these transects continue, and have been used for estimation of time-varying mass and heat transports (e.g. Roemmich et al., 2001, Douglass et al., 2009).
+Most of these transects continue, and have been used for estimation of time-varying mass and heat transports (e.g. [21] and [22]).